tldr-pages/tldr/pages/linux/chcpu.md

 > Enable/disable system's CPUs.

-- Disable CPUs by list of CPU ID:
+- Disable CPUs via a list of CPU ID numbers:

 `chcpu -d 1,3`

-- Enable a set of CPUs by range of CPU ID:
+- Enable a set of CPUs via a range of CPU ID numbers:

 `chcpu -e 1-10`